Speakers

 General properties of crystals and their cultivation, presentation of various (collected) crystals

-Target group: Students, schoolchildren, teachers and the school community, on request also young people from 7 years - Duration: 45 minutes (on request also 60-90 minutes)
+Target group: Students, pupils, teachers and the school community, on request also young people from 7 years of age – Duration: 45 minutes (on request also 60-90 minutes)

 General properties of crystals and their cultivation, presentation of various (collected) crystals

-Target group: Students, schoolchildren, teachers and the school community, on request also young people from 7 years - Duration: 45 minutes (on request also 60-90 minutes)
+Target group: Students, pupils, teachers and the school community, on request also young people from 7 years of age – Duration: 45 minutes (on request also 60-90 minutes)

 From table salt to ruby

-Target group: Students, schoolchildren, teachers and the school community, upon request also young people from 7 years of age - Duration: 45 minutes (on request also 60-90 minutes)
+T arget group: Students, pupils, teachers and the school community, on request also young people from 7 years of age – Duration: 45 minutes (on request also 60-90 minutes)

 Superconductivity